skeeto/yavalath/README.md

 rules are encoded as two bit mask tables, and detecting wins and losses is just a handful of bit operations.

+The AI has an API, documented in `yavalath.h`, and can be plugged into a variety of interfaces.
+For embedding, consider using the amalgamation build (`make amalgamation`), which will reduce the AI sources to one source file (`yavalath.c`) and won't require an intermediate build program.

-Currently the interface is *very* crude and minimal since the focus is on creating an AI player.
+For a user interface, only a minimal, crude CLI is available since the focus is on creating an AI player.
 The input must be in [Susan notation][sus].
 For example, the upper-left tile is `a1` and the bottom-right tile is `i5`.

            1 2 3 4 5
         a . . . . .
 6